After 'Bizarre' Moves, What's Next For Fractured House Intel Committee?

 "I don't say that lightly," he said.
 He said the situation requires a select committee, created just to investigate Russian influence over the election — which Schiff, too, has called for.

-But as NPR's Phil Ewing noted yesterday, calls for an independent investigation raise an obvious question: would the Republican leadership in Congress be willing to appoint, fund and empower a special panel to investigate their own president?
+But as NPR's Phil Ewing noted Wednesday, calls for an independent investigation raise an obvious question: Would the Republican leadership in Congress be willing to appoint, fund and empower a special panel to investigate their own president?

-Meanwhile, there are other investigations into possible coordination between the Trump campaign and Russia — most prominently, by the FBI and the Senate intelligence committee.
+Meanwhile, there are other investigations into possible coordination between the Trump campaign and Russia — most prominently, by the FBI and the Senate Intelligence Committee.

 But those proceedings are happening almost entirely behind closed doors.